-99%+ of homeowners in Michigan pay the utility company money every month, to have electricity.
+99% of homeowners in Michigan pay the utility company money every month to have electricity.
 What does that get you?
 The right to keep paying their bill, but with an average annual increase of 4% – 6% the next year, and the year after that, and the year after that...

-Secondary Benefits of Solar
+The Many Benefits of Solar

 Adding solar to the grid helps stabilize the grid during periods of high usage.
 This can help to prevent power outages.
 Since the electric companies share the production of electricity with homeowners’ solar arrays, their plants don’t have to work so hard, thus they use less fossil fuel to produce energy and that helps the planet!

 If the power from the electric company goes out and you have a grid-tied solar array without batteries, the system shuts down too.
 This is so utility people working on power lines don’t accidentally get electrocuted when they make repairs.

 If you want to ensure you have power when the electricity from the power company goes out, Michigan Solar Solutions can install a battery back-up for you.

 Why Choose Michigan Solar Solutions?

-Why do home-owners choose our company?
-We think it is because we do business based on the Golden Rule: We treat you like we would want to be treated.
+Why do homeowners choose our company?
+We think it is because we do business based on the golden rule: we treat you like we would want to be treated.